gahdada01/Amazing_Pages/README.md

 ## Random
 #### Search Engine, Education and Fun Staff

+#### [Chrome keyboard shortcuts](https://support.google.com/chrome/answer/157179?hl=en) - Learn keyboard shortcuts and become a pro at using Chrome.
+   - Learn keyboard shortcuts and become a pro at using Chrome.

 #### [Duck Duck Go](https://duckduckgo.com/) - DuckDuckGo is the search engine that doesn't track you.
    - We don’t store your personal information.
 Ever.
 We don’t follow you around with ads.
 We don’t track you in or out of private browsing mode.